litmuschaos/v1-litmus-docs/docs/container-kill.md

   `kubectl describe chaosresult nginx-chaos-container-kill -n <application-namespace>`

-## Application Container Kill Demo [TODO]
+## Application Container Kill Demo

-- A sample recording of this experiment execution is provided here.
+- A sample recording of this experiment execution is provided [here](https://youtu.be/XKyMNdVsKMo).